IPM

 Integrated Pest Management (IPM) is core to our business success.

-Four of our key areas of focus are:
+Five of our key areas of focus are:

 1. Crop rotation – typically a minimum of 7-9 years.